Swarthmore College: History

 Wolfgang Köhler, Hans Wallach, and Solomon Asch were noted psychologists who became professors at Swarthmore, a center for Gestalt psychology.
 Both Wallach, who was Jewish, and Köhler, who was not, had left Nazi Germany because of its discriminatory policies.
 Köhler came to Swarthmore in 1935 and served until his retirement in 1958.
-Wallach came in 1936, first as a researcher, also teaching from 1942 until 1975.
+Wallach came in 1936, first as a researcher, and also taught from 1942 until 1975.
 Asch joined the faculty in 1947 and served until 1966, conducting his noted conformity experiments at Swarthmore.

 The 1960s and 1970s saw the construction of new buildings: Sharples Dining Hall in 1964, Worth Health Center in 1965, the Dana/Hallowell Residence Halls in 1967, and Lang Music Building in 1973.
-They also saw a 1967 review of the college initiated by President Courtney Smith, a black protest movement, in which African-American students conducted an eight-day sit-in in the admissions office in 1969 to demand increased black enrollment – the sit-in abruptly ended after Smith's death from a heart attack on January 16 – and the establishment of both a Black Cultural Center (1970) and Women's Resource Center (1974).
+They also saw a 1967 review of the college initiated by president Courtney Smith, a black protest movement, in which African-American students conducted an eight-day sit-in in the admissions office in 1969 to demand increased black enrollment – the sit-in abruptly ended after Smith's death from a heart attack on January 16 – and the establishment of both a Black Cultural Center (1970) and Women's Resource Center (1974).
 The Environmental Studies program and the Intercultural Center were established in 1992, and in 1993 the Lang Performing Arts Center was opened; the Kohlberg Hall was then established in 1996.

-In 1999, the college began purchasing renewable energy credits in the form of wind power, and in the 2002–2003 academic year it constructed its first green roof.
-In 2008, Swarthmore's first mascot, Phineas the Phoenix, made its debut.
+In 1999, the college began purchasing renewable energy credits from wind power, and in the 2002–2003 academic year, it constructed its first green roof.